DeepBrain-AI/docs/docs/aihuman/windows-sdk/aiplayer/advanced-features.md

 CustomVoice myVoice = AIAPI.FindCustomVoice(voiceId);
 ```

 Direct change to the desired voice on the aplayer is set as follows, and is set to the default voice when null is entered.
-Returns true when success.
+Returns true if successful.

 ```csharp
 ObservableCollection<CustomVoice> customVoices = AIAPI.GetCustomVoices();